mattermost/mattermost-handbook/contributors/onboarding/README.md

 * Managers receive a unique link to track and view peer panel results after the survey is sent.
 * People Ops share the new colleague's self-assessment once completed.
 * Complete and share the [90-Day New Colleague Manager Feedback](https://docs.google.com/document/d/14eekRFrwZZILb7U9Xe1LXIlZf1PyOAnZpDSJE9_-niY/edit?userstoinvite=lauren%40mattermost.com&ts=5e8399b1&actionButton=1) with the new colleague and HR.
-  * Note: HR files the review in BambooHR so a new colleague can access at any time.
-Also, this review is part of the post-onboarding readiness metric assessment.
+  * Note: HR files the review in BambooHR so a new colleague can access it at any time.
+Also, this review is part of the Post-Onboarding Readiness metric assessment.
 This review is not a [formal review](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50/formal-review-process).

 #### New Colleagues